Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Spatial patterns of surface solar irradiance

 Broadband solar irradiance is the total shortwave surface solar irradiance, often called global horizontal irradiance (GHI).
-GHI is measured using pyranometers, or in combination with pyrheliometers (Figure \ref{fig:scheme_rad}b), and typically has a spectral range encompassing the full shortwave irradiance spectrum, i.e. 200 to 4000 nm \citep{kipp-cm22}.
-This range exceeds the spectral range covered by the 18 wavelength bands of our sensor (410 to 940 nm, a bit more including the cross-talk sensitivity), but these wavelengths cover the most energetic part of the spectrum (Figure \ref{fig:frostssi}).
-We derive the GHI by first taking the mean of all spectral bands (Figure \ref{fig:frostssi}), correcting for the cosine response, and converting raw measurement units, counts bin$^{-1}$ $\Delta t^{-1}$, to W m$^{-2}$.
+GHI is measured using pyranometers, or in combination with pyrheliometers (Figure \ref{fig:scheme_rad}b), and typically has a spectral range encompassing most or all of the shortwave irradiance spectrum (e.g. 200 to 3600 nm for the CMP22, \cite{kipp-cm22}).
+This range exceeds the spectral range covered by the 18 wavelength bands of our sensor (410 to 940 nm, a bit more including the crosstalk sensitivity), but these bands cover the most energetic part of the spectrum (410 to 940 nm $\approx$ 68 \% of total irradiance based on data in Figure \ref{fig:frostssi}).
+We derive the GHI by first taking the mean of all spectral bands (Figure \ref{fig:frostssi}), correcting for the cosine response, and converting raw measurement units, counts bin$^{-1}$ $\Delta$t$^{-1}$, to W m$^{-2}$.
 This calibration generalises under the assumption that the spectrum shape of short-wave irradiance remains constant.